ahmedalaa14/Terraform-network-aws/README.md

 ## Terraform Network AWS
-- This project uses Terraform to provision a robust network infrastructure on AWS.
+- This project uses Terraform to provide a robust network infrastructure for AWS.

 ## Architecture

-The architecture of this project includes:
+The architecture of this project includes :

 - A VPC with a default Network ACL
 - Subnets: